CreoPhon/consonant_stability_portuguese_creoles/README.md

 <!-- Supplementary materials for [Consonant Stability in Portuguese-based creoles](https://www.overleaf.com/project/60cdac0dd5871295e0f608fc).
 Silva, Carlos and Steven Moran.
 Work in progress. -->

-Supplementary materials for:

-> > > Consonant Stability in Portuguese-based creoles.
+Supplementary materials for, “Consonant Stability in Portuguese-based creoles”.
 In this report, we provide code in R (R Core Team 2021) and we use these R libraries (Wickham et al. 2019; Xie 2021; Slowikowski 2022):

 ``` r
 library(tidyverse)